The Starry Night: Interpretations

 Van Gogh experienced his second breakdown in seven months in July 1889.
 Naifeh and Smith theorize that the seeds of this breakdown were present when Van Gogh painted The Starry Night, that in giving himself over to his imagination "his defenses had been breached."
 On that day in mid-June, in a "state of heightened reality," with all the other elements of the painting in place, Van Gogh threw himself into the painting of the stars, producing, they write, "a night sky unlike any other the world had ever seen with ordinary eyes."
+The painting echoes his thoughts and the state of mind he was in.
+Despite the darkness there is always hope at the end of the tunnel.

 Provenance

 After having initially held it back, Van Gogh sent The Starry Night to Theo in Paris on 28 September 1889, along with nine or ten other paintings.
 Theo died less than six months after Vincent, in January 1891.
 Theo's widow Jo became the caretaker of Van Gogh's legacy.
 In Paris in 1900 she sold the painting to poet Julien Leclercq.
 In 1901 Leclercq sold it to Gauguin's old friend Émile Schuffenecker.
 Jo bought the painting back from Schuffenecker and in 1906 sold it to the Oldenzeel Gallery in Rotterdam.
 From 1906 to 1938 it was owned by Georgette P. van Stolk, of Rotterdam, who sold it to Paul Rosenberg, of Paris and New York.
 It was through Rosenberg that the Museum of Modern Art acquired the painting in 1941.
+According to episode 102 of "The Economics of Everyday Things" podcast, the acquisition was made by exchanging two Cezannes and a Toulouse-Lautrec for it, according to MOMA director Glenn Lowry.

 Painting materials

-The painting was investigated by the scientists at the Rochester Institute of Technology and the Museum of Modern Art in New York.
+The painting was investigated by scientists at the Rochester Institute of Technology and the Museum of Modern Art in New York.
 The pigment analysis has shown that the sky was painted with ultramarine and cobalt blue, and for the stars and the moon, Van Gogh employed the rare pigment indian yellow together with zinc yellow.